farashmk/farashmk/README.md

 - 👋 Hi, I’m @farashmk
 - 👀 I’m interested in software testing
-- 🌱 I’m currently learning api testing
-- 💞️ I’m looking to collaborate on api projects
-- 📫 How to reach me farash.fmk@gmail.com
+- 📫 How to reach me farashsameermk@gmail.com

 <!---
 farashmk/farashmk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.